Chargebackhit API Reference

 Array of objects

-All information about the related transactions.
+Contains all information about the related transactions.

 required